MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

  When you're ready to post the rest of the invoice, post it as you would post any invoice, and the prepayment amount will automatically be deducted from the amount due.

-## <a name="update-the-status-of-prepaid-orders-and-invoices-automatically"></a>Update the Status of Prepaid Orders and Invoices Automatically
+## Update the Status of Prepaid Orders and Invoices Automatically

 You can speed up order and invoice processing by setting up job queue entries that automatically update the status of those documents.
 When a prepayment invoice is paid, the job queue entries can automatically change the document status from **Pending Prepayment** to **Released**.
-When you set up the job queue entries, the codeunits you'll need to use are **383 Upd.
+When you set up the job queue entries, the codeunits you'll need to use are **384 Upd.
 Pending Prepmt.
-Sales** and **383 Upd.
+Sales** and **384 Upd.
 Pending Prepmt.
 Purchase**.
 We recommend that you schedule the entries to run frequently, for example, every minute.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

-## <a name="see-also"></a>See also
+## See also

 [Invoicing Prepayments](finance-invoice-prepayments.md)
 [Walkthrough: Setting Up and Invoicing Sales Prepayments](walkthrough-setting-up-and-invoicing-sales-prepayments.md)